Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves: Methods

 The annulus and commissure positions were prescribed as Dirichlet boundary conditions.
 The free edges were treated with homogeneous Neumann (zero tension) boundary conditions.
 The nonlinear system of equations was solved with Newton's method with line search.

 Next, we used the solution to equations \eqref{eq_eqns}, which represents the closed, loaded configuration of the valve, to specify a reference configuration and constitutive law.
-We prescribed uniform, experimentally measured strains of $E_{c}$ = 0.15 circumferentially and $E_{r}$ = 0.54 radially \cite{yap2009dynamic}.
+We prescribed uniform, experimentally measured circumferential strains of $E_{u}$ = 0.15 and radial strains of $E_{v}$ = 0.54 radially \cite{yap2009dynamic}.
+(In-membrane shear strain was not reported in \cite{yap2009dynamic}.
+We do not include it here nor expect it to contribute substantially were it to be included.)
 The equation $E = L/R - 1$ was solved for the reference length $R$, where $E$ denotes engineering strain and $L$ is the current length.
 (Note that stretch ratio, $L/R$, could be used and is equivalent; use of engineering strains is not meant to denote that deformations are small.)
 The tension/strain relation for each link was taken to be exponential through the origin with exponential rates of $57.46$ circumferentially and $22.40$ radially \cite{may2009hyperelastic}.
 We solved for the stiffness coefficient $\kappa$ in the equation

 to scale stiffness for each link to match tension $t$ at the relevant strain $E$.
-The tension in the solution to equations \eqref{eq_eqns} is heterogeneous, so each link in the model has its own stiffness coefficient.
-This process thus created heterogeneous material properties.